Imperial to Metric Fastener Chart for UNC and UNF ThreadsApproximate M-size equivalents for purchasing and engineering checks

 Can I use M6 bolts instead of 1/4"-20 UNC?

-What's the metric equivalent of Grade 5 bolts?
+What is the metric equivalent of Grade 5 bolts?

 Master Fastener Selection for Your Projects